WebOrigami/docs/src/content/index.md

 Every part of the final result is present at the start; the sequence of folds transforms the initial square of paper into the artwork.
 The steps may be simple but the end result can be complex.

 In the same way, Web Origami lets you take content you write and transform it step-by-step into something to share.
-The system is intended for designers, developers, and content authors.

-<iframe style="aspect-ratio: 16/9; max-width: 100%; width: 560px;" src="https://www.youtube.com/embed/H5qu0sHLbi0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-Web Origami is built in a series of layers:

-- At the lowest level, there's a fundamental programming [pattern](/pattern/) for representing a wide variety of data types as hierarchical trees that can be easily transformed.
-There's no code at this level; use the ideas without depending on another project.
-- If you're a programmer and would like to benefit from sharing code, that conceptual pattern is implemented in an [async-tree library](/async-tree/) for JavaScript programmers.
-- There is also a companion [ori command-line interface](/cli/) (CLI) for using the framework in a command terminal.
-The CLI is also useful as a general tool in its own right for working with JavaScript in the shell.
-- Both the framework and CLI make use of a small [Origami expression language](/language/) that lets you concisely describe transformations of data using formulas similar to those in a spreadsheet.
-- At the highest level, a [conceptual framework](/concepts/) lets you concisely express transformations that create the software or other content you wish to make.

-These layers are independently useful; you can work at whatever layer you prefer.
+## Help this research!

-**Help this research!** Try things out in a usability test and share your feedback.
-Or participate in a pair programming session to collectively solve a problem you currently have with these new techniques and tools.
+If you're interested in trying Web Origami in a friendly setting, participate in a guided usability test and share your feedback.
+Or join a pair programming session to collectively solve a problem you currently have with these new techniques and tools.
 Contact [Jan Miksovsky](https://jan.miksovsky.com/contact.html).